The Rise of Climate Denialism: How Misinformation Is Impeding Renewable Energy Development in the Us

 IMPACT ON BUSINESS AND CORPORATIONS

 The modern business and corporate landscapes are changing, and so are the environmental perspectives that underpin them.
-In particular, the rise of new ecological studies and opinions, combined with the media being flooded with disinformation, require companies and corporations to be more mindful of their sustainability decisions.
+In particular, the rise of new ecological studies and opinions, combined with the media being flooded with narrative attacks, require companies and corporations to be more mindful of their sustainability decisions.

 One of the areas to examine has been the rise of greenwashing.
 Greenwashing is a term used to describe when a company or individual misleads consumers into thinking they are being more eco-friendly than they are.
 Green advertising is deceptively used to persuade people that the organization’s products, aims, or policies are environmentally friendly.
 This may include a company’s use of deceptive labels, incorrect or misleading information about a product’s environmental benefits, or simply overstating the extent of its green credentials.